Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Bengals stats and trends

-- In Cincinnati's 20 games this season, it has 13 wins against the spread.
+- Cincinnati has 13 wins against the spread in 20 games this season.

-- So far this year, the Bengals have been installed as underdogs by a 4.5-point margin or more three times and are 3-0 ATS in those games.
+- The Bengals have always covered the spread this season when underdogs by 4.5 points or more in three chances.

-- Cincinnati's games this year have gone over the point total eight times in 20 opportunities (40%).
+- Cincinnati's games this year have hit the over in 40% of its opportunities (eight times in 20 games with a set point total).

 - The Bengals put up 5.2 more points per game (27.1) than the Rams allow (21.9).

-- When Cincinnati puts up more than 21.9 points, it is 8-5 against the spread and 9-4 overall.
+- Cincinnati is 8-5 against the spread and 9-4 overall when the team notches more than 21.9 points.

-- When Cincinnati amasses more than 344.9 yards, the team is 6-5 against the spread and 7-4 overall.
+- When Cincinnati amasses over 344.9 yards, the team is 6-5 against the spread and 7-4 overall.

 - The Bengals have turned the ball over 21 times, four fewer times than the Rams have forced turnovers (25).